 “I wish I could characterize the season, but to me it’s so big,” he said.
 “Just taking my story, for example, it’s fun to see Hopper having adopted Eleven.
 She’s become legitimized in the society, in the world of Hawkins.
 And he’s a father now.
 He’s raising a teenage daughter, with all that that entails.
 So I think that can be pretty funny to see his inadequacies in all of this.”

 Mark your calendars for summer 2019

-Fans of the series may have to hold in their excitement for a while before they get new episodes, as Stranger Things season 3 now seems to be targeting a summer 2019 premiere.
+Fans of the series may have to hold in their excitement for a while before they get new episodes, as Stranger Things season 3 is targeting a summer 2019 premiere.

 During the Television Critics Association press tour in July 2018, Cindy Holland, Netflix’s vice president of original content, was asked why the new season was being pushed to summer 2019 instead of premiering in the fall like season 2.

 “Well, it’s a handcrafted show,” Holland explained (as reported by The Wrap).
 “You know, the Duffer brothers and [director] Shawn Levy have worked really hard and they understand the stakes are high.
 They want to deliver something bigger and better than what they did last year.
 And so, they really want to take the time to get it right.
 I think it’s going to be a fantastic season, it’s going to be worth the wait.”

 Previously, series actor David Harbour hinted at a 2019 debut for season 3 in an interview with Variety.